sdparsons/CogBIAS_W1_networks/README.md

 This repository can be found on the OSF (https://osf.io/mn5ek/) and github (https://github.com/sdparsons/CogBIAS_W1_networks).
 The repository contains all code, data, and output for the manuscript.

-Key files:
+## Key files:

-`CCBH in adolescence - Network analysis.Rmd` Contains the full code and text to run the core analyses and generate the manuscript pdf.
+### CCBH in adolescence - Network analysis.Rmd

+Contains the full code and text to run the core analyses and generate the manuscript pdf.

+### analysis_script.R

+Contains the full code to run all of the analyses.
+The code is the same as in the .Rmd file, but with the text and markdown structure removed.

+### supplimental_analysis.Rmd

+Contains the code and text to generate the supplimental analyses pdf output.
+Located in the supplimental_analyses folder